sselin/ROKO.Mobi.Android/README.md

 ####2) Configure ROKOStickers' behavior & content:

-You may chose to register your project on ROKO Mobi Portal, which provides easy-to-use GUI, or to configure the ROKOStickers framework and manage it’s content.
+You may chose to register your project on ROKO Mobi Portal, which provides easy-to-use GUI, or to configure the ROKOStickers framework and manage it��s content.
 If you do so, you may skip the following section.
 Alternatively you may chose to manage the ROKOStickers independently, in this case the following section is a guide for you.

 #####a) Customize Composer View appearance.